Learn how to make the best smoked chicken wings with crispy skin using a Pit Boss pellet grill!

 Ingredients

-- 1 Cup Buffalo Wing Sauce such as Sweet Baby Ray's, Frank's, or Hooter's
+- ⅓ Cup Buffalo Wing Sauce such as Syberg's, Sweet Baby Ray's, Frank's, or Hooter's

 Instructions

-- Continue smoking the chicken wings, until the internal temperature reaches about 150°F internally.
-This may take about 1 hour.
+- Continue smoking the chicken wings until the internal temperature reaches 165°F. This may take about 1 ½ hours.

 Getting the Smoked Chicken Wings Crispy on the Pit Boss

-- Once the chicken wings reach this temperature, increase the temperature of your Pit Boss to 450°F.
+- Once the chicken wings reach 165°F internally, increase the temperature of your Pit Boss to 450°F (or "high" to heat faster).

 - It will take a few minutes for your Pit Boss to rise in temperature, then you will begin to hear the skin crackling and it will take another 5-10 minutes for the skin on the wings to crisp up.
-You can rotate, flip, and watch your wings during this time but try to keep the lid closed as much as possible.
+You can rotate, flip, and watch your wings during this time, but try to keep the lid closed as much as possible.
+If your Pit Boss has a direct heat option, you can open the flame broiler and crisp the wings with the lid open.
+Make sure to move the wings around and be careful not to burn your wings.
+They will take less time to crisp up with direct heat than with indirect.

-- Once the skin on the wings has gotten crispy and the internal temperatures have reached at least 165°F, remove the wings from the Pit Boss and place on a clean wire rack to cool so that they do not get soggy.
+- Once the skin on the wings has gotten crispy, remove the wings from the Pit Boss and place on a clean wire rack to cool so that they do not get soggy.

 Toss in the Wing Sauce and Serve

-- Pour your Buffalo Wing Sauce, or whatever chicken wing sauce you prefer, into a large mixing bowl.1 Cup Buffalo Wing Sauce
+- Pour your Buffalo Wing Sauce, or whatever sauce you prefer, into a large mixing bowl.⅓ Cup Buffalo Wing Sauce

 - When you are ready to serve the wings toss them in the sauce and serve immediately while skin is still crispy.

-- Serve with dipping sauces such as ranch and/or blue cheese dressing and carrots and celery on the side.
+- Serve the wings with dipping sauces such as ranch and/or blue cheese dressing and carrots and celery on the side.

 My wife said these were the best wings she’s ever had, and we didn’t even bother putting sauce on half of them after tasting a couple right off the grill!